-Browse the full content of this unit at https://codehs.com/course/23283/explore/module/31952
+Browse the full content of this unit at https://codehs.com/course/23243/explore/module/31905

 Topics Covered Digital Footprint and Responsibility Personal Data Collection and Security Cyber Ethics and Laws Cybersecurity Essentials Common Cyber Attacks and Prevention Example Assignments Digital Footprint and Responsibility Students explore the impact of social media and technology on teenagers, covering topics like digital footprints, the rise of social media screenings, cyberbullying, and the importance of updating privacy settings.
 Personal Data Collection and Security This lesson delves into the use and security of personal data, discussing how companies like Google utilize user information, the implications of location tracking, legal aspects of privacy, and encourages critical thinking through reflections, checks for understanding, and explorations of browser security settings and the trade-offs of security measures.
-Cyber Ethics and Laws This lesson covers of obtaining permissions, and the pros and cons of intellectual property laws.
+Cyber Ethics and Laws This lesson navigates through cyber ethics, differentiating between ethics and laws, exploring legal consequences, copyright in education, the process of obtaining permissions, and the pros and cons of intellectual property laws.
 Cybersecurity Essentials This lesson covers cybersecurity, featuring activities on the AAA Security Framework and the CIA Triad, along with exploring the impact of the Internet of Things on data security.